Restricting Data Access to Specific Domains#

-You can give specific domains and IP addresses access to your dataset APIs by specifying those domains in a given publishable API Token.
+You can give specific domains and IP addresses access to your dataset APIs by specifying the domains in a given publishable API Token.
+After specifying an API token’s domain restriction, requests that use the API token are only valid if their HTTP referer header satisfies the domain restriction.

 Note